lightly-ai/lightly/docs/source/getting_started/distributed_training.rst

 We did some simple experiments we share here:

-Distributed Training Tests
+Distributed Training Benchmarks
 ---------------------------

-- dataset = cifar10
+- Dataset: Cifar10
-- batch size = 512
+- Batch size: 512
-- epochs = 100
+- Epochs: 100

-Distributed training is done with DDP using Pytorch Lightning and batch size is divided by the number of GPUs.
+Distributed training is done with DDP using Pytorch Lightning and the batch size is divided by the number of GPUs.

-For distributed training we also evaluated whether Synchronized BatchNorm helps and what happens if we gather features from all gpus before calculating the loss (Gather Distributed).
+For distributed training we also evaluate whether Synchronized BatchNorm helps and what happens if we gather features from all gpus before calculating the loss (Gather Distributed).